lizschley/number_six/scripts/documentation/update_process.md

            to the <PROD_INPUT_JSON> directory (Maybe we should always move it automatically)... later decision
         3. If you are not confident, just go back to steps 1 & 2 and edit the data and run the db updates in development first

+## Development Environment Notes
+- Adds, creates and deletes ONLY happen in Step 3, but... you can write the following input JSON in <INPUT_TO_UPDATER_STEP_ONE>
+   1. Add new standalone records, keys are as follows: 'add_categories', 'add_references', 'add_groups' (not run_as_prod)
+   2. Add new Associations, keys are as follows: 'add_paragraph_reference', 'add_group_paragraph' (not run_as_prod)
+   3. Delete existing Associations, keys are as follows: 'delete_paragraph_reference', 'delete_group_paragraph' (always works the same)
+- The program will automatically copy the add_ dictionaries and the delete_ dictionaries to the output file from Step 1 (read below for further details).
+- If you don't need to update any existing records, you can skip Step 1 entirely.  **However**, running step 1 can be helpful to retrieve the information necessary to add new records or delete associations.
+But if you have what you need, just copy example from data/json_templates/updating_dev_input_template.json directly to <INPUT_TO_UPDATER_STEP_THREE>, make the updates you want and delete the following keys: 'updated_at','group_ids','category_ids','paragraph_ids' (those are for the retrievals necessary for updating and can only be done in Step 1)